geomenke/FOSS4GE_2026_Working_with_Point_Cloud_Data_in_QGIS/README.md

 [Field Data Collection with QGIS and Mergin Maps](https://locatepress.com/book/mergin-maps) all with [Locate Press](https://locatepress.com/).
 He was elected as an OsGeo Charter Member in 2015.
 He is also a fellow of the [Rewilding Institute](https://rewilding.org/) and a board member of [Wild Arizona](https://www.wildarizona.org/).

-**Martin Dobias** - Saber is a one of the [Lutra Consulting](https://www.lutraconsulting.co.uk/) co-founders.
+**Martin Dobias** - Martin is a one of the [Lutra Consulting](https://www.lutraconsulting.co.uk/) co-founders.
 Lutra is an active member of QGIS development community.

 ### Introduction - What is a point cloud?
 Point cloud datasets consist of a collection of points in 3D space (up to billions, even trillions), collected using laser scanning (LiDAR) or photogrammetry.
 LIDAR is an acronym for